jg1141/jg1141.github.io/README.md

 See [demo](http://jg1141.github.io/) with 16 slides, telling a "Pink Shoes" adventure story.

+Production time on these stories is remarkably short.
+[Pink Shoes 2](http://jg1141.github.io//?json=pink_shoes_2_output.json/) was started at 4 pm and completed by 7:15 pm.

 Other demos show presentation of [phonemes](http://jg1141.github.io//?json=phonemes_output.json/) and [multiple languages](http://jg1141.github.io//?json=languages_output.json/).

 ##JSON Format for Linking Pictures (img) to Words (text)